-Designed by Mok Wei Wei of W Architects Pte Ltd, winner of the President's Design Award, Pollen Collection presents a prized collection of 132 three-storey terrace houses and semi-detached homes that are distinctive for their bold and textured facades accentuated by light-filled, airy and spacious interiors.
+Designed by W Architects Pte Ltd, winner of the President's Design Award, Pollen Collection presents a prized collection of 132 threestorey terrace houses and semidetached homes that are distinctive for their bold and textured facades accentuated by light-filled, airy and spacious interiors.

-Pollen Collection landed homes are thoughtfully designed with 6-metre high ceilings at the spacious living and dining areas to elevate your living experience.
-The future-ready car porch provides ample space to house up to three cars, complete with isolator points which facilitate the installation of electric car chargers.
+Located along Ang Mo Kio Avenue 5, Pollen Collection landed homes are thoughtfully designed with double volume ceilings at the spacious living and dining areas to elevate your living experience.
+The future-ready car porch provides ample space to house up to three cars, complete with isolator points which facilitate the future installation of electric car chargers.